peer-open-source/xara-docs/source/user/manual/model/model_class.rst

 Note that ``opensees`` must come before ``openseespy`` in the ``import`` statement.

-For more examples, visit the STAIRlab example [gallery](https://stairlab.github.io/opensees-gallery).
+For more examples, visit the STAIRlab example `gallery <https://gallery.stairlab.io>`_.

 Code Developed by: *cmp*